 A federally backed mortgage loan is one that is:

 If you're not sure whether your loan is federally backed, you can get that information from your servicer.
-(Learn some other ways to find out who owns or backs your mortgage.)

 To get the forbearance, you need to make a request to your loan servicer within the covered period and affirm that you've suffered a financial hardship due to the COVID-19 emergency; the servicer can't require any additional documentation beyond your attestation.